WillsHarris/Homework_WHH/Unit_3_Python_Py_Me_Up_Charlie/README.md

+  * Prints the analysis to the terminal and export a text file with the results.

+* You will be give a set of poll data called election_data.csv.
+The dataset is composed of three columns: Voter ID, County, and Candidate.
+Your task is to create a Python script that analyzes the votes and calculates each of the following:

+  * The total number of votes cast

+  * A complete list of candidates who received votes

+  * The percentage of votes each candidate won

+  * The total number of votes each candidate won

+  * The winner of the election based on popular vote.

-  * In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+  * Prints the analysis to the terminal and export a text file with the results.

 ## Results